KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/specification.md

 Basic version of the application contains five different one-minute exercises.

 ### Features
-- Registering to the system
+- Registering to the system / done
-- Logging in to the system
+- Logging in to the system / done
 - Setting the personal workout program:
 	* Start time
 	* End time